 Here are some handy links to Seller fees and costs:

 TIP: if you live elsewhere, just do a search online for ‘Amazon seller fees’.

 What to sell on Amazon to make money?
 What are good products to sell?

 This is a great question and the answer is actually simpler than you think.

 The fact is that people need plenty of products day to day so I can tell you almost anything that would make a good product to sell on Amazon.
-For example:

 a set of pens

 So almost every product is a good product to sell.